Josh Gowling: Grimsby Town

 On 26 March 2015, Gowling joined Grimsby Town on loan till the end of the season.
-He scored on his debut for the Mariners on the 6 April 2015, from a corner he fired in Jack Mackreth's cross in the 69th minute, breaking the deadlock in the 0–2 victory over Alfreton Town, with a right footed shot 3 yards out from the centre of the box to the bottom right corner.
+He scored on his debut for the Mariners on 6 April 2015, from a corner he fired in Jack Mackreth's cross in the 69th minute, breaking the deadlock in the 0–2 victory over Alfreton Town, with a right footed shot 3 yards out from the centre of the box to the bottom right corner.

 On 28 May 2015, Gowling signed a permanent two-year deal with the club.
-Gowling played in Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off Final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.
+Gowling played in Grimsby's 3–1 victory over Forest Green Rovers in the 2016 National League play-off final at Wembley, seeing Grimsby promoted to League Two after a six-year absence from the Football League.
 His efforts over the season earned him a place in the 2015–16 National League team of the year, alongside the league's outstanding players.

 After making 21 appearances for Grimsby in the 2016–17 season he was released by the club on 9 May 2017.